src-d/lookout-gometalint-analyzer/README.md

 A [lookout](https://github.com/src-d/lookout/) analyzer implementation that uses [gometalinter](https://github.com/alecthomas/gometalinter).

+It only applies 6 checks from gometalinter that are file-level, and skips dir and package level ones.

 _Disclamer: this is not official product, but only serves the purpose of testing the lookout._